Original air date: December 25, 2005

-- Catch Phrase: Harriet Jones's has been accordingly upgraded to reflect her new status, which is met with some exasperation from everyone else — since when did the Prime Minister need to introduce herself?
+- Catchphrase: Harriet Jones' has been accordingly upgraded to reflect her new status, which is met with some exasperation from everyone else — since when did the Prime Minister need to introduce herself?

-- Christmas Episode: It's Christmas in London and therefore supposed to be a 'day of peace'.
-Because the Sycorax don't respect this, The Doctor has to kick their ass.
-Then Harriet Jones, Prime Minister, blows their ship out of the sky.
+- Christmas Episode: It's Christmas in London and therefore supposed to be a "day of peace".
+Because the Sycorax don't respect this, the Doctor has to kick their ass.
+Then Harriet Jones blows their ship out of the sky.

-- Clarke's Third Law: The Sycorax's blood control technology is described by one character as "like casting a spell".
+- Clarke's Third Law: The Sycorax's blood control technology is described by Harriet's advisors as "like casting a spell".

 - Continuity Nod:

 - Rose's address to the Sycorax is basically her rattling off whatever useless bits of knowledge she's gained about aliens over the course of the last series.